-Posted by Nathan Marquiss on 02 Apr 2019
+Posted by Tiffany Taylor and Nathan Marquiss on 15 Jun 2021

 In recent years, financial institutions have struggled with their ability to adapt to the expectations of today’s customers.
-Older technologies are being pushed to the max to compensate for a lack of ongoing investment.
-Add to this increasing pressure from competitors, as well as regulatory pressure, and these factors may leave financial institutions unwilling to explore advanced technologies, emerging payments, and/or open banking solutions.
+Older technologies are being pushed to the max to compensate for the lack of ongoing investment.
+Add to this the increasing pressure from competitors and regulators, and these factors may leave financial institutions unwilling to explore advanced technologies, emerging payments, and/or open banking solutions.

-Digital commerce and payments have been exploding exponentially for some time.
-Simultaneously, consumers’ expectations are heightening as they grow accustomed to hyper-personalized commerce experiences.
+Digital commerce and payments have been exploding exponentially for some time—and the need to accelerate digitalization has only been exacerbated by the global pandemic.
+Simultaneously, consumers’ expectations are heightening as they grow accustomed to hyper-personalized commerce experiences and the need for contactless service options.
 Leveraging the right technology at the right time can help financial institutions meet customers exactly where they are, delivering a better payment experience while encouraging long-term loyalty.

 Conversational Touch Points

-Consider, too, that Amazon released their Alexa tower technology only a few years ago.
-In 2018, the number of Alexa skills more than doubled and research now suggests that 75% of US households will own a smart speaker by 2020.
+Consider, too, that Amazon’s Alexa, along with other virtual assistants, is a relatively new technology.
+In 2016, there were 130 skills for Alexa; in 2019, there were already over 100,000.
+And it’s expected that in 2021 the number of smart speaker users in the U.S. will grow by 13.7 percent to 83.1 million.
 Voice-activated payments are an important part of this skill set.
 It’s estimated that by 2022, 31% of all payments will be made via voice-response technology.

 How to Turn the Tide

 Making payments easier, faster, and with less friction is a key way to simplify the customer journey.
 For example, faster payments are a ripe opportunity to get ahead of the curve.
-Faster payments coupled with real-time data are game changers not only for the customer experience, but also for financial institutions seeking a competitive edge.
+Faster payments coupled with real-time data are game-changers for both the customer experience and financial institutions seeking a competitive edge.
 Customers want instant gratification, so taking hours, or even days, to settle a payment is simply too long.
 With so much data and information available in seconds, there is no reason for the speed of payments to remain outdated.

 Data and analytics are also at the heart of this transformation.
 By analyzing internal metrics of payments and customer interactions, financial institutions can gain better insight into customers’ likes/dislikes, wants, and needs.
-This data can be extended to AI, machine learning, and other advanced analytical tools that can provide opportunities for greater personalization and channel optimization in the future.
+This data can extend to AI, machine learning, and other advanced analytical tools.
+Which can provide opportunities for greater personalization and channel optimization in the future.